getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 ## Alerts

-Sentry provides both Metric Alerts and Issue Alerts.
-You define either type of alert per project.
+Issue Alerts warn you about problematic _individual Sentry Issues_.
+An issue alert fires once for every _issue_ that matches its conditions.

+Metric Alerts allow you to filter, aggregate, and set thresholds across _all events in your project_, regardless of the Sentry Issue.

 ### Metric Alerts